Table of Contents

 We can use Power Query to pull records from APIs where our data resides, but most of the time each API we connect to will work in different ways:

-In this blog, we will cover the scenario where we need to paginate to extract all available records based on the data we requested from the API
+In this blog, we will cover the scenario where we need to paginate to extract all available records based on the data we requested from the API.
+If you’re working with Microsoft Power Platform consulting services, understanding API pagination is crucial for optimizing data retrieval and integration processes.

 Solution description